klaus2425/crafty-corners/README.md

 ## About The Project

 Crafty Corners is a web application to introduce people to communities of different hobbies.
-This was developed as a final requirement for our Thesis Writing 2.
+This was developed as a final requirement for the course Thesis Writing 2.
 This project utilized React and a
 <a href="https://github.com/Overseer24/craftycorners_backend">
 Laravel API
 </a>